OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 A description of how to abuse this in PHP is presented in a good [SensePost article](https://www.sensepost.com/blog/2014/revisting-xxe-and-abusing-protocols/) describing a cool PHP based XXE vulnerability that was fixed in Facebook.

-# PYTHON
+# Python

-The following information for XXE injection in PYTHON 3 is directly from this [official PYTHON 3 documentation page](https://docs.python.org/3/library/xml.html#xml-vulnerabilities).
+The following information for XXE injection in Python 3 is directly from this [official Python 3 documentation page](https://docs.python.org/3/library/xml.html#xml-vulnerabilities).

-The below table gives an overview of various modules in PYTHON 3 used for XML parsing and whether they are vulnerable or not.
+The below table gives an overview of various modules in Python 3 used for XML parsing and whether they are vulnerable or not.

 | Attack Type               | sax        | etree      | minidom    | pulldom    | xmlrpc     |
 |---------------------------|------------|------------|------------|------------|------------|